arturormk/ods2sql-python/README.md

 ./ods2sql.py data.ods --dialect postgres --batch 1000 > load.sql
 ```

+When installed as a package, use the `ods2sql` command.

 ## Indexing and keys

 By default, the tool creates a non-unique index for every column (handy for browsing/search in SQLite).
 You can customize: